overlookmotel/sequelize-hierarchy/README.md

 ## TODO

 * Create more efficient function for bulkCreate (+ alter sequelize bulkCreate to do single multi-row insertion?).
-Would not affect API or behaviour, just improve performance.
+Would not affect API or behavior, just improve performance.
 * Ensure all tests work within transactions

 ## Known issues